 - An Amazon Web Services account.
 This requires a credit card, but you’ll only be charged for what you use, which will likely be nothing if you’re prudent about what you’re doing.

 - PuTTy, if you’re on Windows.
 OpenSSH via Cygwin is another option, but I found it to be a pain.
 Linux and Mac computers already have SSH prompts built into their boxes and terminals.
 You’ll also need PuTTy’s sister key generation program, PuttyGen.
+You could also use a PuTTY alternative, some of which also incorporate SCP and FTP.

 - WinSCP, or an equivalent FTP client to move files between your local computer and your EC2 instance.